Inspections & Inventories

 • Remaining value: £200

-So, the maximum you could claim is £200 assuming damage.
+The maximum you could claim is therefore £200, assuming damage is proven.

 If you want to keep clearer records of replacement costs and receipts, the property finances and expenses feature in August can help you track this in one place.